DominicMachado/DominicMachado.github.io/docs/latn-101-f21/schedule-latn101-f21.md

 - Present and Perfect Subjunctive
 - **Reading (to be completed before class)**: Read the section on the formation of the [present](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#present-subjunctive) and [perfect active](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#perfect-active-subjunctive) and [passive](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#perfect-and-pluperfect-passive-subjunctive) subjunctive.
 - **Morphology and Vocabulary (to be completed before class)**: Memorize the formation of the [present active](https://lingualatina.github.io/textbook/reference/verbs-paradigms/#present-active-subjunctive) and [passive](https://lingualatina.github.io/textbook/reference/verbs-paradigms/#present-passive-subjunctive) and [perfect active](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#perfect-active-subjunctive) and [passive](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#perfect-and-pluperfect-passive-subjunctive) subjunctive.
+- **Practice (to be completed before class)**: Try your hand at the following exercise on the formation of [different tenses of the subjunctive].

 ### Friday, December 3
 - Review